merge/skulls/README.md

 ### Example: Raspberry Pi 3
 We run [Raspbian](https://www.raspberrypi.org/downloads/raspbian/)
 and have the following setup
-* [Serial connection](https://elinux.org/RPi_Serial_Connection) using a "USB to Serial" Adapter and picocom or minicom
+* [Serial connection](https://elinux.org/RPi_Serial_Connection) using a "USB to Serial" UART Adapter and picocom or minicom
+* Yes, in this case you need a second PC connected to the RPi over UART
 * in the SD Cards's `/boot/config.txt` file `enable_uart=1` and `dtparam=spi=on`
 * [For flashrom](https://www.flashrom.org/RaspberryPi) we put `spi_bcm2835` and `spidev` in /etc/modules
 * [Connect to a wifi](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) or to network over ethernet.